things to do in Raleigh

 The official residence of the Governor of North Carolina and their family, North Carolina Executive Mansion was built in the 1880s and has since housed 28 of the state’s governors.

-Also known as “the people’s house” its redbrick facade and the extensive use of locally produced materials led President Franklin D. Roosevelt to claim it one of the most beautiful governor’s houses in America.
+Also known as “the people’s house” its redbrick facade and the extensive use of locally produced materials led President Franklin D. Roosevelt to claim that it was one of the most beautiful governor’s houses in America.
+It is often cited as a prime example of ‘Queen Anne style architecture,’ a style that was popular during the Victorian period.

 25 – Try laser tag at Adventure Landing